 May 28, 2021 to August 29, 2021

-Questioning Kenyan Collections in Western Museums
+A Critique of Kenyan Collections in Western Museums

-Answers to these questions have been sought since 2018 by the International Inventories Programme (IIP), an international research and database project of the Goethe-Institute, which initially identified the historical Kenyan cultural objects that are in cultural institutions around the world.
-Initiated by artists, IIP has brought together a constellation of artist collectives and museums from Kenya, France and Germany in an effort to disseminate African perspectives on restitution that are rarely represented in international discourse.
-The result is an intensive interdisciplinary collaboration between the National Museums of Kenya in Nairobi, the Rautenstrauch-Joest Museum in Cologne, the Weltkulturen Museum in Frankfurt a.M. as well as the two artist collectives “The Nest” and “SHIFT" and other partners.
+Since 2018, answers to these questions have been sought by the International Inventories Programme (IIP), a research and database project of the Goethe Institute initiated by artists from different countries.
+After identifying historical Kenyan cultural objects held by cultural institutions around the world, IIP brought together a constellation of artist collectives and museums from Kenya, France and Germany in an effort to disseminate African perspectives on restitution – perspectives that are rarely represented in international discourse.
+The result is intensive interdisciplinary collaboration between the Kenyan National Museum in Nairobi, the Rautenstrauch-Joest Museum in Cologne, the Weltkulturen Museum (Museum of World Cultures) in Frankfurt am Main, the artist collectives “The Nest” and “SHIFT” as well as other partners.

-In Cologne, the IIP curatorial team will present the entire Kenyan collection of 82 objects acquired by the RJM between 1905 and 2006, most of which, with a few exceptions, have never been exhibited before.
-The staging alludes to the presentation of the objects on the occasion of the IIP team's visit to the museum depot in 2019 and thus makes the previously invisible inventories visible.
-For some of these objects, scholars from Nairobi have for the first time jointly compiled comprehensive object biographies that make clear the significance the objects still have in Kenya today but also for members of the Kenyan community in the diaspora in Germany.
+The Kenyan holdings from Cologne were intentionally missing from the exhibition in Nairobi.
+Their absence was represented by staged empty showcases.
+In Cologne, the IIP curatorial team presents the entire collection of 82 Kenyan objects acquired by the RJM between 1905 and 2006.
+Most of these pieces have never been exhibited before.
+The staging alludes to the objects’ existence in the museum’s repository, where the IIP team found them in 2019.
+For some of them, scholars from Nairobi have for the first time jointly compiled comprehensive biographies that make clear the significance these artefacts still have today for Kenya and for members of the Kenyan diaspora in Germany.

-Participating artists and scientists
+Participating artists and scholars

-Jim Chuchu, Julia Friedel, Njeri Gachihi, Frauke Gathof, Clara Himmelheber, Sam Hopkins, Lydia Nafula, Leonie Neumann, Njoki Ngumi, Marian Nur Goni, Philemon Nyamanga, George Juma Ondeng’, Richard Ojijo, Simon Rittmeier, with support by Leonie Chima Emeka, Niklas Obermann und Jane Pauline Waithera.
+Jim Chuchu, Julia Friedel, Njeri Gachihi, Frauke Gathof, Clara Himmelheber, Sam Hopkins, Lydia Nafula, Leonie Neumann, Njoki Ngumi, Marian Nur Goni, Philemon Nyamanga, George Juma Ondeng’, Richard Ojijo, Simon Rittmeier, with the support of Leonie Chima Emeka, Niklas Obermann and Jane Pauline Waithera